Leveling Up: Motivating Students Through Gamification

 At Michael E. Smith Middle School in South Hadley, MA, digital literacy and computer science teacher Lisa Manzi uses the Kahoot platform to help turn learning into points-driven fun.
 “They love it; they beg to play,” she says.
 “If I were to do just a straight-up review of concepts they would groan, but when you play it as a game, the level of energy is high.
 It’s fun and loud.
 There is cheering.”

 Gamification asks teachers to incorporate an element of play into their repertoire, usually the kind of digitally-driven play that students experience in the world of video gaming.

 “At their core, games are giant learning engines,” says Endless CEO and founder Matt Dalio.
 “Games are a series of challenges that we scaffold our way up, to beat the big boss, to level up our characters and capabilities, to win, without realizing that we’re actually just learning.”

 Gamification usually includes an element of competition—whether that is team versus team, or individuals working to beat their own personal best.
-“Most humans, especially young ones, love to compete,” said Tim Elmore, president of the nonprofit Growing Leaders.
+“Most humans, especially young ones, love to compete,” says Tim Elmore, president of the non-profit Growing Leaders.
 “We want to try our hand at a game to see how we compare to a peer.
 Gaming allows kids to do this.
 Whether it’s a computer, or tablet screen, or a live game face to face, this raises the engagement in a subject.
 Regardless of the topic, kids want to win.”